Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 2

 end o / island of rendezvous &

 sort.
-Anyway I expeditn started
+Anyway / expeditn started

-under / sap control of Lieut.
-C.S..
+under / sup control of Lieut.
+C.S.

-Binns Of Intelligence Dept.
+Binns of Intelligence Dept.

 They were put ashore alright &

-were supposed to go several miles
+were supposed to go 3 several miles

 inland, cut certain wires, &

-[[?genly]] lead / Turks to believe a
+genly lead / Turks to believe a

-landing ws to be made thus.
+landing ws to be made there.

-They were seen from Balair as
+They were seen from Bulair as

 they went up & signals were